Our Vision, Mission & Values

-Whale watching in Kaikōura has had over 10 years of robust scientific research conducted on it in relation to the potential impacts of commercial Whale watching on Sperm Whales, all interactions with marine mammals are governed by the New Zealand Marine Mammal Protection Regulations.
+Whale watching in Kaikōura has had decades of scientific research conducted on it in relation to the potential impacts of commercial Whale watching on Sperm Whales, all interactions with marine mammals are strictly governed by the New Zealand Marine Mammal Protection Regulations.

 The current regulations administered by the Department of Conservation including existing limits on permitted tours and the three vessels within 300m rule appear to appropriately manage the level of interaction between tour vessels and whales.
 Such regulations minimize effects of the vessels on sperm whales, promoting a sustainable whale watching industry at Kaikōura.
 Looking forward, it would appear that whale watching tourism at Kaikōura is on the right track, with growth and development that is good for the community and does not appear to impact the animals.
 For example, the newer, larger vessels operated by whale watch can carry more passengers and make less noise.
 While marine mammal eco-tourism will no doubt continue to expand at Kaikōura, we suggest that continued caution is warranted with respect to the rate of growth and the sort of growth to ensure both a healthy tourism business and a healthy sperm whale population for generations to come.